qchemlab-embedding/2023-07-14-workshop/_episodes/09-undoing.md

 > Now we can do what Git suggests and create a branch from that state with:
 >
 > ```
-> $ git checkout -b experiment_with_cilantro`
+> $ git checkout -b experiment_with_cilantro
 > ```
 >
 > * Inspect the result with `git branch` and `git graph`.
 What is the content of your current working directory?
 >
-> This is often used to create branches pointing to a commit in the past (e.g. if you want to inspect old versions of the project) and
+> This is often used to create branches pointing to a commit in the past, for example if you want to inspect old versions of the project
-> there is a shortcut for what we just did:
+> (we will go back to that in archeology class).
+There is a shortcut for what we just did:
 >
 > ```
 > $ git checkout -b <branchname> <hash>
 > ```
->
-> so we could have done `git checkout -b experiment_with_cilantro a85267e` {: .challenge}
+{: .challenge}